3DJupp/Telekom-FTTH-GPON-via-SFP-Module/README.md

 ## Adding the Interface
 Now its time to add the Interface in the UDM-Pro (Web console.)
-Just add the PPPoE Details gathered above.
-For Telekom customers the user should look like:
+Just add the PPPoE Details gathered above or set to DHCP if you are using easy-login.<br>For Telekom customers the user should look like:
 ```
 Username: AAAAAAAAAAATTTTTTTTTTMMMM@t-online.de
 Password: P4ssw0rd (should be 8 Digits)